code16/privat/readme.md

 ### Exceptions

-The `except` config param is meant to contain an array of excluded urls (those url won't be protected by Privat).
+The `except` config param is meant to contain an array of excluded urls (those urls won't be protected by Privat).

+### Waiting page

+If you need to present a public waiting page, here's how: set the waiting page view name in the `waiting_view` config key (in `config/privat.php`):

+    "waiting_view" => "demo.waiting"

+From then, all requests without the Privat registration will be redirected to `/privat_waiting` which will render the configured view, except `/privat`, which will still present the Privat form.

 ## How does it work

 Quite simple: if the given password is correct, Privat sets a session property, and look for it on each request.
 So, obviously, Privat won't work on non session based systems (an API for instance).

 ## License